Zauler/Zauler/README.md

 I completed my master's degree in Machine Learning and data science from [Escuela internacional de Posgrados](https://eiposgrados.com).
 Apart from that, I am working as a data scientist and while I am training in different areas of machine learning.

+**Related courses**
+- Big Data and Spark: data engineering with Python and PySpark
+- Artificial intelligence applied to business and companies
+- Deep Learning for neural networks in Python
+- Master in Natural Language Processing in Python.

-**My Research Interest**:
+**My Interest**:
 - Natural language processing (NLP)
 - LLM
 - Classification
 - Clustering
 - Anomaly Detection
-- Similarity Measure
-- reinforcement learning
+- Reinforcement learning

  **I am open to**: